 The Grant or Refusal of Bail

-People who have been charged or convicted with an offence may be remanded at large, in custody, or on bail.
-Whether someone is to be released on bail may become relevant at various stages of the criminal justice process.
-These include after a person is charged with an offence but before that charge is determined; after a person is convicted but before sentence; and after conviction or sentence when an appeal is pending.
+The issue of bail can arise at various stages of the criminal justice process.
+These include after a person is charged with an offence but before that charge is determined; after a person is convicted of an offence but before they are sentenced; and after a person has been convicted and sentenced, but when an appeal is pending.

 Bail as of right